Blackjack: Insurance

 If the dealer shows an ace, an "insurance" bet is allowed.
 Insurance is a side bet that the dealer has a blackjack.
 The dealer asks for insurance bets before the first player plays.
 Insurance bets of up to half the player's current bet are placed on the "insurance bar" above the player's cards.
 If the dealer has a blackjack, insurance pays 2 to 1.
 In most casinos, the dealer looks at the down card and pays off or takes the insurance bet immediately.
 In other casinos, the payoff waits until the end of the play.

 In face-down games, if a player has more than one hand, they can look at all their hands before deciding.
 This is the only condition where a player can look at multiple hands.

 Players with blackjack can also take insurance.
+When this happens, it is called 'even money,' as the player is giving up their 3:2 payout for a 1:1 payout when taking insurance with a blackjack, under the condition that they still get paid if the dealer also has a blackjack.

 Insurance bets lose money in the long run.
 The dealer has a blackjack less than one-third of the time.
 In some games, players can also take insurance when a 10-valued card shows, but the dealer has an ace in the hole less than one-tenth of the time.

 The insurance bet is susceptible to advantage play.
 It is advantageous to make an insurance bet whenever the hole card has more than a one in three chance of being a ten.
 Card counting techniques can identify such situations.

 Rule variations and effects on house edge

-Note: where changes in the house edge due to changes in the rules are stated in percentage terms, the difference is usually stated here in percentage points, not a percentage.
+Note: Where changes in the house edge due to changes in the rules are stated in percentage terms, the difference is usually stated here in percentage points, not the percentage change.
 For example, if an edge of 10% is reduced to 9%, it is reduced by one percentage point, not reduced by ten percent.

 Blackjack rules are generally set by regulations that establish permissible rule variations at the casino's discretion.
 Blackjack comes with a "house edge"; the casino's statistical advantage is built into the game.
 Most of the house's edge comes from the fact that the player loses when both the player and dealer bust.
 Blackjack players using basic strategy lose on average less than 1% of their action over the long run, giving blackjack one of the lowest edges in the casino.
-The house edge for games where blackjack pays 6 to 5 instead of 3 to 2 increases by about 1.4%, though.
+The house edge for games where blackjack pays 6 to 5 instead of 3 to 2 increases by about 1.4%.
 Player deviations from basic strategy also increase the house edge.